 This can be a nice alternative to, or a break from, hiking and sightseeing.
 It's also a popular family activity.
 It's advisable to book tours in advance to secure a spot.
 All tours are operated by an authorized concessioner of the National Park Services.

 Zion's slot canyons and unique landscape make canyoneering a popular activity in the park.
 A variety of outfitters in nearby Springdale offer courses, equipment rentals, and general information on canyoneering in the area.
 Courses for beginners through to advanced enthusiasts are offered.
 Even if you are not interested in lessons, these outfitters are also good places to start - especially if you are not familiar with the area.

-If you look up as you're driving through the park, you are likely to see rock climbers on some of the sheer walls above you.
+If you look up as you're driving through the park (or from the shuttle bus), you are likely to see rock climbers on some of the sheer walls high above.
 Climbing trips can also be arranged through outfitters in Springdale.

 A third much smaller and more isolated campground is located in a separate section of the park, at almost 8,000 feet.
 This is Lava Point Campground, on Kolob Terrace Road, about 50 minutes from the Zion Canyon section of the park.